-Any child may benefit from earliest or early help, but all staff are particularly alert to the potential need for early help for a child who:
+Any Child may benefit from Early Help, but all school/college staff are particularly alert to the potential need for early help for a child who: -

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); note: Para 202 KCSiE 2023 re additional information/guidance for children with SEND. - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from school, care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol or other drugs themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- Is disabled and has specific additional needs. - Has special educational needs (whether they have a statutory Education, Health and Care Plan or not).
+Note: Para 202 KCSiE 2023 re additional information/guidance for children with SEND. - Is a young carer. - Is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or County Lines. - Is frequently missing or goes missing from school, care or from home.

+- Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a family member in prison, or is affected by parental offending - Is in family circumstances that presents challenges for the child, such as drug or alcohol issues, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child. - is persistently absent from education, including persistent absences for part of the setting day

-The DSL ensures that all staff are aware of the early help process and understand their role in it.
-This includes identifying emerging problems, liaising with the DSL/DDSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.
+The Designated Safeguarding Lead will ensure that all staff are aware of the early help process and understand their role in it.
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead/ DDSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.